kyoheiu/ulid-zig/README.md

 Simple implementation of ULID for zig.

-This library stated as a learning project, but IMO it can be used as it is.
+This library started as a learning project, but IMO it can be used as it is.

 ## Usage
 Just add `ulid.zig` as a package to your project.
 No external dependencies.